fair-search/fairsearch-fair-for-elasticsearch/demo/TUTORIAL.md

 # The Server
 In this parrt we will describe the [server.js](https://github.com/fair-search/fairsearch-elasticsearch-plugin/blob/master/demo/server/server.js) file, which contains the node.js server.
 The server will receive search requests, process them and then send them to your elasticsearch node.
 After receiving the response from elasticsearch, the server will again simplyfie the es-response and then send the results to the fronted.

-### Search unaware
+### The Data
-The demo-app is able to perform "a normal" full-text search query and show the results.
 Every document has two fields:
 "body" which contains the resume-text and "gender" which contains the character `f` for female and `m` for male.
 Like this:
 ```
 {
 "index": "test",
 "type": "test",
-"id": 1,
+"id": 1000,
 "body": {
 	"body": "Eddy Example - Computer Scientist - CV ...",
 	"gender": "m"